 Marla Tappy, MS PT ATC

 Marla Tappy, MS PT ATC has an extensive background in sports medicine, orthopedics, cancer rehabilitation, and orthotics/prosthetics.
-As a current owner of Momentum Sports Medicine & Wellness and Rehab Dynamix, she offers years of experience in out-patient physical therapy and sports medicine, home health physical therapy, as well as in the selection and fitting of braces, supports, and orthotics.
+As a current owner of Momentum Sports Medicine & Wellness and Rehab Dynamix Home Therapy Services, she offers years of experience in physical therapy and sports medicine, home health therapy, as well as in the selection and fitting of braces, supports, and orthotics.

 Marla currently practices full-time at Momentum Sports Medicine & Wellness Center.
-She just recently enjoyed a two-year tenure as Head of Sports Medicine for Northeastern Junior College but has chosen to pursue the development of a home rehab division of Momentum.
+In addition, she provides sports medicine special event coverage for Colorado Coaches of Girls Sports All-State Games, United State Volleyball Association Rocky Mountain Showdown, and the Colorado Junior Rodeo Association.
 Marla also offers a specialty sports medicine clinic one day per week at The Star Athletic Club in Fort Morgan, CO.

 A former guest faculty member at the Rocky Mountain Cancer Rehabilitation Institute, Marla spent 2 years assisting in the development of Navitas Cancer Rehabilitation Centers of America, formerly known as Second Wind Cancer Support Center.
 During that time, she gained invaluable experience in the daily needs of patients with chronic illnesses.